jerinsamuel/tcl-maze-problem/README.md

 This solution is based on the wall following or wall hugging algorithm.

+CreateCanvas(all graphic procs) does not belong to me.

 Steps:

 1.	store the maze map to a data structure.